Medicinal properties of raspberry

 In oriental medicine it is believed that the fruits of raspberry, for its richness in iron, help to fight anemia and facilitate the expulsion of the fetus at childbirth.
 The green fruits are used to combat impotence and a remedy for the premature ejaculation.
 (See more properties of the fruits in the listing above)

 The consumption of berries is very abundant in the Nordic countries.
 Norway ranks second place in production of berries after strawberries and much higher than currants.
 The total production of berries in 2005 was 12,700 tonnes, while total production of other fruits, especially apples and cherries was a little over 13,000 tons.
-Tromso photo market, which shows a booth for the sale of berries.
+(Photo of Tromso market, with a booth for the sale of berries)

 Raspberry leaves are rich in tannins